grame-cncm/faustdoc/src/tutorials/julia.md

 In this tutorial, we present how Faust can be used in [Julia](https://julialang.org/), a high-level, high-performance, dynamic programming language.
 While it is a general-purpose language and can be used to write any application, many of its features are well suited for numerical analysis and computational science.

-A [Julia backend](https://github.com/grame-cncm/faust/tree/master-dev/compiler/generator/julia) has recently be added in the Faust compiler.
+An [integration of the libfaust compiler](https://github.com/corajr/Faust.jl) in Julia has been firstly developed by [Cora Johnson-Roberson](https://corajr.com), and will be covered by the [last section of the tutorial](#using-the-faustjl-julia-package).
+Then a [Julia backend](https://github.com/grame-cncm/faust/tree/master-dev/compiler/generator/julia) has been added in a second step in the Faust compiler.
 It allows to generate ready to use Julia code from any Faust DSP program.
-On the other hand, an [integration of the libfaust compiler](https://github.com/corajr/Faust.jl) in Julia has been developed by [Cora Johnson-Roberson](https://corajr.com), and will be covered by the [last section of the tutorial](#using-the-faust.jl-julia-package).

-Note that this tutorial demonstrates a *Work In Progress*, since the Faust Julia integration is not yet distributed as a proper Julia package.
-This will be the next step, probably adding the *Julia backend in the Faust compiler* approach in the Cora Johnson-Roberson libfaust based package.

 #### Who is this tutorial for?

 The [first section](#using-command-line-tools) assumes a working [Faust compiler installed](https://github.com/grame-cncm/faust) on the machine, so is more designed for regular Faust users.
-The [second section](#using-the-faust-web-ide) is better suited for Julia users who want to discover Faust and test the produced Julia code.
+The [second section](#using-the-faust-web-ide) and [third section](#using-the-faustjl-julia-package) are better suited for Julia users who want to discover Faust.

 ### Installing the required packages